Herman Husband Homesite

 Look left across the farm field.
 Everything you see to the far horizon was part of Herman Husband’s “Cabbin (sic) or No. 1” tract, where his home was built.
 (Your view may be blocked by crops!)
 Two local historians were unable to find physical traces of his home or buildings, however, on any of his former lands.
 The home and one of his mills may have been destroyed by the highway’s construction.[1]

 Husband first raised concerns about colonial government practices as early as 1754, and formed a group to fight local corruption in 1766.
 Although Husband never formally joined the Regulators, protesters against corruption and unfair taxation, he wrote and spoke on their behalf.
+A modern biographer says Husband suggested the name “Regulators,” but hesitated to join the group because it was too militant for him.[c]

-Title page from "An Impartial Relation" by HusbandFor example, in 1770, he published anonymously a 104-page booklet called, “An Impartial Relation of the Rise and Cause of the Recent Differences in Public Affairs in the Province of North Carolina; and of the Past Tumults and Riots that Lately Happened in that Province.”[4]
+Title page from "An Impartial Relation" by HusbandIn 1770, he published anonymously a 104-page booklet called, “An Impartial Relation of the Rise and Cause of the Recent Differences in Public Affairs in the Province of North Carolina; and of the Past Tumults and Riots that Lately Happened in that Province.”[4]
 Though hardly impartial, Husband retells the history of the Regulator movement to that point, quoting many of the original petitions and letters at length.
 Colony leaders, mostly eastern landowners, tried to claim backward westerners were the problem.
 In it he points out that eastern counties such as Halifax had raised similar concerns.

 In his conclusion, he explains why correcting the record, as he saw it, was important.
 He writes, “The first slavery that men are generally brought under, is the slavery of the mind; for while the mind acts freely, and is kept clear of the chains of ignorance and prejudice, it would be very difficult to enslave them—It therefore requires the aid of false Teachers to reduce mankind before a state can deprive them of their civil liberties and privileges.”
 He closes with an attack on a range of such people for helping suppress liberty.

 Instead of taking action on the petition, in December of 1770 the House of Commons kicked him out.
 On the 10th, meeting in New Bern, it had authorized the governor to take action against the Regulators.
 Four days later, a letter was published in the local newspaper from a Regulator leader attacking the delegate that introduced the bill.
 Somehow the House decided Husband submitted the letter, lied to the house about it, and was a “principal mover” of the Hillsborough riots (despite the fact he was in jail during the first one!).
-They also complained that he had suggested if the House arrested him, the Regulators would free him.[b]
+They also complained that he had suggested if the House arrested him, the Regulators would free him.[f]
 He was jailed on a libel charge for the letter, but was acquitted.

 Photo of a grass-covered field with trees behind it and farm buildings beyond them on the horizon